PaintSplasher/phpvms7_SPTransfer/README.md

 * Go to admin > dashboard (or /update) to trigger module migrations
 * When migration is completed, go to admin > maintenance and clean `application` cache

+## Admin Widget

+You now have the opportunity to add a widget to your admin area that will show you all pending transfer requests.
+To add the widget to your admin area please follow the instructions.

+* Open the file `/resources/views/admin/dashboard/index.blade.php`
+* Add `@widget('SPTransfer::infobox')` after ``@endcomponent (Line 30)``
+* Close and save the file

 ## License Compatibility & Attribution Link

 Do **not** remove the Link that is visible in your admin center.
 Feel free to publish a link on your public pages if you want to.